google/zetasql/docs/functions-and-operators.md

 Returns the current time as a `DATETIME` object.
 Parentheses are optional when called with no arguments.

-This function supports an optional `timezone` parameter.
+This function supports an optional `time_zone` parameter.
-See [Timezone definitions][datetime-link-to-timezone-definitions] for information on how to specify a time zone.
+See [Time zone definitions][datetime-link-to-timezone-definitions] for information on how to specify a time zone.

 **Return Data Type**